 The importance of water heater cannot be understated, especially for homeowners living in temperate regions.
 Despite the advantages of installing a water heater, however, there is no denying that it comes with one considerable drawback – maintaining one is expensive.
 Since traditional water heaters have tanks where water is heated and stored, they tend to use up a lot of energy when in operation, easily racking up the electric bill.
 Fortunately, tankless water heaters are now easily available, giving homeowners a more energy-efficient alternative.

 What is a tankless water heater?

 As the name suggests, a tankless water heater is a type of water heater that does not have a storage tank.
 As opposed to storing and continuously heating water in a tank, tankless water heaters heat water as it passes through the unit.
 However, since the unit only heats up when the faucet is turned, it takes a few moments before hot water comes out.
 Despite this minor setback, however, tankless water heaters are more cost-effective and energy-efficient as compared to its tank counterparts.
-You can learn more at tanklesswaterheaterguy.com about tankless water heaters.
+You can learn more about tankless water heaters at tanklesswater.reviews.

 What are the different types of tankless water heaters?

 With more homeowners leaning towards tankless water heaters in recent years, manufacturers have released more types of tankless water heaters.
 Each of these types have different specifications catering to different needs.

 To help you choose which tankless water heater to purchase and install, here are five different types of water heaters:

 - Point-of-Use Tankless Water Heater